 - DIY Gifts for Loss of a Dog

 - Gift Basket Ideas for Someone Who Lost Their Dog

 - Last-Minute Gifts for Someone Who Lost Their Dog

 You can use some of the same gestures to console them that you would use if a person died.
 This can include checking in on them via text, sending a condolence card, or sending them a sympathy gift.
 Here, we’ve rounded up some of the best pet sympathy gifts to help someone dealing with the loss of a dog.

 Post-planning tip: If you are the executor for a deceased human loved one, handling their unfinished business can be overwhelming without a way to organize your process.
 We have a post-loss checklist that will help you ensure that your loved one's family, estate, and other affairs are taken care of.

 DIY Gifts for Loss of a Dog

 Sometimes the most meaningful gifts aren’t store-bought.
 They mean so much because they are handmade and come from the heart.
-Here are some great DIY gift ideas for passed pets:
+Here are some ideas for great DIY gift ideas for someone whose dog died:

 1. Photo album